Beckwithshaw: Amenities

 The village has a primary school, a pub (The Smiths Arms) and the Anglican Church of St Michael and All Angels.
 A board in the church names all the vicars, the first being Charles Farrar Forster, who served from 1887 until his death in August 1894.
 The church benefice is shared with St Robert's Church, Pannal.
 A post office was opened in the village in 1887 but closed in October 1978.

 Sport and leisure

 Cricket

 Beckwithshaw Cricket Club is an English amateur cricket club founded in 1885.
 The club ground is on Killinghall Road.
-Beckwithshaw field three senior teams in the Airedale & Wharfedale Senior Cricket League, a midweek evening team in the Harrogate & District Amateur Evening League, a women's team in the Yorkshire Women's Soft Ball Cricket league, and a junior training section that plays competitive cricket in the Nidderdale Junior Cricket League.
+Beckwithshaw fields three senior teams in the Airedale & Wharfedale Senior Cricket League, a midweek evening team in the Harrogate & District Amateur Evening League, a women's team in the Yorkshire Women's Soft Ball Cricket league, and a junior training section that plays competitive cricket in the Nidderdale Junior Cricket League.

 Eventing

 Beckwithshaw Horse Trials, organised by British Eventing, is an annual cross country event held at Beaver Horse Shop on Windmill Farm.